mkunkel/board_game_capstone/README.md

 With this app, I can keep track of who has played which game and what games we might want to try out.

 ## Project Requirements
-* Simple, interview style user input
+* Simple, command prompt user input
 * CRUD

 ## Feature List